maarten-pennings/6502/README.md

 We also see overshoots at the rising edges.
 Although we are running only at 1MHz, it is wise to dampen them.
 That's why we added capacitor C2.
-You need a small one, like 680pF.
+You need a small one, like 680p, or even smaller, the corners of the pulses are now quite round.

 ![Output of the oscillator](6502-osc-wcap.jpg)

-#### Clock - oscillator - hook up a reset circuit
+#### Clock - oscillator - reset circuit
-We keep is simple.
+We keep it simple.
 A push button pulls RES to ground.
-Added a cap to suppress (bounce) spikes and have a slow release.
+We added a cap to supress (bounce) spikes and have a slow release.

-In case you are wondering C=100nF, R=2k2Ω, so rise time 𝜏 = R×C = 100n×2k2 = 220us.
+In case you are wondering C=100nF, R=2k2Ω, so the rise time 𝜏 = R×C = 100n×2k2 = 220us.
 Indeed, on the scope we see that in one division (200us) the signal is at 63% (1𝜏).

 ![Reset time](6502-osc-reset.jpg)